witheve/docs/drafts/handbook/blocks.md

 ## Description

 Each block is written in two phases: `match` then `action`.
-These phases mirror the two Eve commands outlined earlier.
 In the `match` phase, we ask Eve for known facts, and we might transform those facts using temporary variables.
 In the `action` phase we perform some action on the Eve DB to either add or remove facts.

 ## Examples